 A frame does much more than just protect your picture, it enhances the image itself.
 Whether you're framing a rare poster, a contemporary print, or a special photograph, it's important you choose a frame that won't detract from the image, but will complement and complete the look.
 Here's your step-by-step guide to choosing the perfect frame.

 The colour and finish of the frame is a great way to emphasise the image it contains and to portray your own personal style.
 Not only can the frame be chosen to match the picture, it can be chosen to match your interior style too.
-So before you pick your colour, take some time to consider the overall look of your space and decide what vibe you're going for (Instagram and Pinterest are good places to get some inspiration).
+So before you pick your colour, take some time to consider the overall look of your space and decide what aesthetic you want to achieve (Instagram and Pinterest are good places to get some inspiration).

 This solid, smooth black frame is sleek and stylish - a classic choice for photography and graphic art prints.

 Our solid, smooth white finish is perfect for contemporary art and photographic prints with a minimalist look.

 If you like to see the grain of the wood, our hand-stained ash frames have a beautiful artisan touch.
 They look great paired with a modern master or vintage poster.

 For a soft, neutral look try our white lime waxed ash frames.
 Try it with a charming illustration or a patterned print in a neutral colour palette.